 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.
 Ongoing updates and advice in the event of any natural disaster response will be found at the Ministry of Civil Defence and Emergency Management website.

-As explained on the Get ready, Get thru website, New Zealand lies along the boundary of the Pacific and Australian tectonic plates and is subject to earthquakes and volcanic eruptions.
+New Zealand lies along the boundary of the Pacific and Australian tectonic plates and is subject to earthquakes and volcanic eruptions.
 There are thousands of earthquakes in New Zealand every year, but most of them are not felt because they are either small, or very deep within the earth.
 Each year there are about 150-200 quakes that are big enough to be felt.
 A large damaging earthquake could occur at any time, and can be followed by aftershocks that continue for days or weeks.

 Comprehensive information about what to do in an earthquake or other natural disasters is available from the Get ready, Get thru website.
 In the event of an earthquake, advice provided by the Earthquake Commission includes: